 - How much money will I need to raise?

 - How much time do I have to raise the money I need?

 Remember, you do not have to pay for the Congress all at once.
-There is a payment plan that allows you to pay for the Congress over payments so be sure to check your enrollment form enclosed with your invitation for your current options.
+There are payment options that allow you to spread the cost of tuition over payments, so be sure to check your enrollment or speak with the Admissions Office.
 All you need to do to reserve a spot for yourself is to make the first payment.

 - A TREMENDOUS tool, GoFundMe.com, is an easy and convenient way to raise money for your tuition and trip.
+Checkout the detailed sign-up page.
 Don’t forget to read what the other Nominees are doing to raise money on their GoFundMe sites.